-Hello, Insert Name Here: Doubly Subverted—at the start of the game the player is prompted to provide a real name for the protagonist, but he is always referred to in dialogue as JC Denton, which is apparently only his code name.
+Hello, Insert Name Here: At the start of the game the player is prompted to provide a real name for the protagonist, but he is always referred to in dialogue as JC Denton, which is apparently only his code name.
 Later, you'll find the chosen name used in a few emails and newspapers.

 Hollywood Silencer: Available weapon mod, that can be attached to almost everything.
 It doesn't change the weapon's appearance though.